VergaraF/resume-website-parserFriendly/README.md

 # resume-website-parserFriendly
 This is my resume in another format.
 This format is a parser/computer-friendly version of my designed resume.
-This version can be parsed easily by most software.
+This version can be parsed easily by most software, while the other version (designed version) is not parsed correctly most of the cases.
+My designed version is done in Photoshop.
+If you want to be impress, please check my designed version!
+But this is no wrong decision regardless what resume to look at.